mahanteshimath/arctic-food-pharmacist/README.md

 # Snowflake arctic-food-pharmacist Chatbot
-App which will extract ingredients from food packages and tell is it banned in any country.
+App with you can check food contents of the packaging, identifying if any are hazardous to health or banned in any country.
+Chat futer on the same topic.

 ## 💡 Inspiration